FTG-003/pyragogy-docs/src/content/docs/experiments/selection.md

 *This is not naïve utopia.
 It’s biology applied to learning.*

-## The Revolutionary Shift: From People to Ideas
+## The Shift: From People to Ideas

 **Cognitive Intraspecific Selection** proposes something audacious: What if we could harness the power of competition without destroying collaboration?
 The answer lies in a simple but profound shift — **let ideas compete while people cooperate**.